LetsGitToWork/CourseraMade/README.md

 # CourseraMade

-Coursera made me do it
+Coursera made me do it.;

 I couldn't resist!